aiymzhanabilgazy/WebProject/README.md

 - Add form to create new posts
 - Send form data to backend

-Week 3 → MongoDB + Database
+Week 3 → Server site handling
-- Connect MongoDB
+- add api resourses and route parameters
-- Store Creativity & Locations posts in database
+- Store a contact form data to the JSON.file

 Week 4 → REST API
 - Implement GET/POST routes for posts